survivejs/webpack-book/manuscript/appendices/02_hmr.md

 ## Conclusion

 HMR is one of those aspects of webpack that makes it attractive for developers and webpack has taken its implementation far.
 To work, HMR requires both client and server side support.
 For this purpose, webpack-dev-server provides both.
-Often you have to implement the client side interface although loaders like _style-loader_ implement it for you.
+You will have to take care with the client-side, though, and either find a solution that implements the HMR interface or implement it yourself.